-Poor Afghans in Afghanistan with no jobs, food or homes face starvation in the winter and after natural disasters or being displaced.
-On May 2, 2014 devastating landslides struck a small village in the Afghan province of Badakhshan, leaving over 2,500 people missing and presumed dead.
-Beginning on May 3, all funds from this project will be going to help those who survived the landslides.
+Many poor Afghans in Afghanistan are particularly vulnerable in times of disaster whether natural or economic.
+Those without jobs, food or homes face starvation in harsh winter weather or after other natural disasters or following being displaced.
+For example, on May 2, 2014 devastating landslides struck a small village in the Afghan province of Badakhshan, leaving over 2,500 people missing and presumed dead.
+AIL was able to use funds from this project to help with the relief work.

 What is the issue, problem, or challenge?